Va'aiga Tuigamala: Post-playing

 Following the end of his rugby career, he acted as advisor for his cousin David Tua, a professional heavyweight boxer, and ran a funeral director company, "Tuigamala and Sons of Glendene" for which the most notable client to date was the late King of Tonga, Taufa'ahau Tupou IV.

 In the 2008 Queen's Birthday Honours, Tuigamala was appointed a Member of the New Zealand Order of Merit, for services to rugby and the community.

 In October 2009, he travelled to Samoa with David Tua to see how they could assist in the aftermath of the Samoa tsunami.

 On 22 May 2014, he promoted a boxing event at the Logan Campbell Centre in Auckland, New Zealand.
 The event was broadcast by New Zealand's Sky TV on pay-per-view.
 In the event, he and his two sons all fought, with all three winning their respective bouts.

-Tuigamala died on 24 February 2022, at the age of 52.
-At the time of his death, he had high blood pressure.
-He completed season two of Match Fit to regain match fitness after suffering from sleep apnoea and was a type II diabetic, which was reversed by late 2021, and in the second season in 2021/22, he revealed he started adopting a plant-based diet, and had a very healthy blood cholesterol levels.
+Tuigamala completed season two of Match Fit to regain match fitness after suffering from sleep apnoea and type II diabetes, which was reversed by late 2021, and in the second season in 2021/22, he revealed he had adopted a plant-based diet, and had very healthy blood cholesterol levels.
 Despite that, he also suffered from gout.
-By the end on NZ's second COVID-19 lockdown, both he and Brad Mika's knees have recovered enough to bike.
+By the end of New Zealand's second COVID-19 lockdown, both his and Brad Mika's knees had recovered enough to bike.
 He was then able to reverse his diabetes.
-However, he was forced to leave day 2 of the union vs. league multi-sport relay due to family emergency.
+However, he was forced to leave day 2 of the union vs. league multi-sport relay due to a family emergency.

+Tuigamala died on 24 February 2022, at the age of 52.
+At the time of his death, he had high blood pressure and had suffered a stroke in 2013.

+In 2025, Tuigamala was posthumously inducted into the Pasifika Rugby Hall of Fame.